hapax/hapax.github.io/assets/exponential.md

 \frac{\delta^2}{2!} + \cdots\right).
 $$

-If $\delta is very small, then most of the change is captured by the linear term in the polynomial, $e^\delta \approx 1 + \delta, since all the higher terms, proportional to $\delta^2, \delta^3$, and so on, are miniscule, since $\delta \ll 1$ implies (multiplying
+If $\delta$ is very small, then most of the change is captured by the linear term in the polynomial, $e^\delta \approx 1 + \delta, since all the higher terms, proportional to $\delta^2, \delta^3$, and so on, are miniscule, since $\delta \ll 1$ implies (multiplying